 A: Postgres is the world’s most advanced relational database on earth.
 It’s open source, fully portable, and accessible to anyone for free.
 Postgres is highly extensible, meaning it can be augmented with new capabilities without forking from the core Postgres community and features.

-Hydra is not a fork.
+Hydra is not a fork of Postgres.
+Hydra Columnar is a Postgres extension.
 Postgres’ extension model was released in PostgreSQL 9.1 in 2011.
 Prior to this release, forking was required to add 3rd party capabilities to Postgres.
-Additionally, Hydra makes use of
+Hydra makes use of